shesha-io/docs.shesha/docs/front-end-basics/form-components/data-entry/selects.md

 Used for selecting multiple values from several options.
 If you use only one checkbox, it is the same as using Switch to toggle between two states.
 The difference is that Switch will trigger the state change directly, but Checkbox just marks the state as changed and this needs to be submitted.

-<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=f8794ef7-d146-4422-b523-4f34474c4fa3" title="Selects Components" ></iframe>
+[//]: # (<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=f8794ef7-d146-4422-b523-4f34474c4fa3" title="Selects Components" ></iframe>)

-## Content Properties
+## Properties

-These properties are customizable options present in the property pane of the component, allowing users to modify the component according to their preferences.
-All of the properties contain a Javascript editor which allows users to execute Javascript expressions to control the component.
+The following properties are available to configure the behavior of the component from the form editor (this is in addition to [common properties](/docs/front-end-basics/form-components/common-component-properties.md).

 ### Default Checked